crossfidev/Plexus-Pool/docs/protocols/005_babylon.rst

     the newly introduced `CHAIN_ID` instruction in order to add extra replay protection between the main chain and the test chain.

-    Smart contract users that do not use the `tezos-client` but a custom tool to interact with multi-signature contracts deployed with the `tezos-client` should also include the `CHAIN_ID` in the commands they sign.
+    Smart contract users that do not use the `mineplex-client` but a custom tool to interact with multi-signature contracts deployed with the `mineplex-client` should also include the `CHAIN_ID` in the commands they sign.

 - Proto/Migration: migrate KT1s with and without script